Daniel-KM/Omeka-S-module-Next/README.md

 - From the list of jobs to each log (fix [#1156]).

-#### Better identification of media types for xml and zip files

-In Omeka core, all xml files are identified as `text/xml` and zip files as `application/zip`, so it’s not possible to make a distinction between a mets file and an ead file, or to identify an epub, that is a zipped xhtml.
-This feature is required to use the module [Verovio] when files don’t use the extension "mei" ([#1464]).

 #### Better display of json output in api

 The json standard doesn’t require to escape anything, except ", "" and control